calaway/backend-curriculum-site/module3/lessons/building_an_api.md

 ### Overview

-By the time we finish we will have written a test for each of the 5 restul routes that apply to an API and well have built out the 5 endpoints to make each test pass.
+By the time we finish we will have written a test for each of the 5 restul routes that apply to an API and will have built out the 5 endpoints to make each test pass.
 Our endpoints will be:

 * Api::V1::ItemsController#index
 * Api::V1::ItemsController#show